-Gina Biancarosa is the Ann Swindells Chair in Education and an Associate Professor in the Department of Educational Methodology, Policy, and Leadership in the College of Education at the University of Oregon (UO).
-Biancarosa also serves as the Director of PhD program in Quantitative Research Methods and conducts her research at the Center on Teaching and Learning.
+Gina Biancarosa is the Ann Swindells Chair in Education and a full professor in the Department of Special Education and Clinical Sciences in the College of Education at the University of Oregon.
+She also retains a courtesy appointment in the Department of Educational Methodology, Policy, and Leadership, where she continues to mentor doctoral candidates.
+Biancarosa currently serves on the UO Senate and the Senate Budget Committee.
+She conducts her research at the Center on Teaching and Learning.

 Biancarosa’s research centers on questions related to more precise and informative measurement of reading, especially of reading comprehension, and modeling of growth in reading over time.
 To date, she has led the development of MOCCA, a diagnostic measure of cognitive processes involved in reading comprehension for Grades 3-5, and DIBELS 8th Edition, which now covers kindergarten through eighth grade and offers better precision and more information for teachers than previous editions.
 Biancarosa’s research has been published in top peer-reviewed journals, such as the Journal of Educational Measurement, Educational and Psychological Measurement, Assessment for Effective Intervention, Journal of School Psychology, Reading and Writing, Learning and Individual Differences, and Elementary School Journal.
 She serves as an Associate Editor of the British Journal of Educational Psychology, on the editorial boards of Educational Assessment, Elementary School Journal, and Reading Research Quarterly, and has served as a reading, adolescent literacy, and applied measurement expert on several review panels, including panels for IES, NAEP, PISA, and the Oregon Department of Education.